srowhani/mmlind.github.io/_posts/2017-03-05-Linear_Regression.md

 It's often used for analyzing dependencies and predicting values based on a given data set.

 Regression represents one of the cornerstones of machine learning.
-Hence, understanding its underlying logic and math provides a solid foundation and a good preparation for learning more advanced techniques such as neural networks.
+Comprehending its underlying logic and math provides a solid foundation and a good preparation for learning more advanced techniques such as neural networks.

 ![_config.yml]({{ site.baseurl }}/images/linreg_blackboard.jpg)